vicosoft4real/Application-Process-Frontend/README.md

 To change dev server host, do `yarn start -- --host 127.0.0.1`

-**PS:** You could mix all the flags as well, `npm start -- --host 127.0.0.1 --port 7070 --open --hmr`
+**PS:** You could mix all the flags as well, `yarn start -- --host 127.0.0.1 --port 7070 --open --hmr`

 For long time aurelia-cli user, you can still use `au run` with those arguments like `au run --env prod --open --hmr`.
-But `au run` now simply executes `npm start` command.
+But `au run` now simply executes `yarn start` command.

 ## Build for production